 18. Application for approval of Security Programme.

-(1) The applicant shall, where a security programme is required to be approved by the authority under regulations 13, 14, 15, 16 and 17 of these Regulations—
+(1) The applicant shall, where a security programme is required to be approved by the authority under regulations 11 bis, 13, 14, 15, 16 and 17 of these Regulations—

 (a) submit the programme to the authority, ensuring that the programme meets the requirements of the National Aviation Security Programme, these Regulations and any other relevant law; and